Bike? ✅

 …aaannnd you’re ready to roll.

-But you get onto your bike and then it hits.
+You get onto your bike and then it hits.

 This first ride might not feel like smooth sailing AT ALL.